-The Faculty members of Pacifica's doctoral program in Depth Psychology with emphasis in Psychotherapy bring a passion for education and a wealth of real-world experience into the classroom.
+The faculty of Pacifica's doctoral program in Depth Psychology with specialization in Integrative Therapy and Healing Practices are leaders in the field: authors of international acclaim, renowned lecturers, Jungian analysts, clinical psychologists, registered nurses, and philosophers.
+Each brings a passion for education and decades of real-world experience into the classroom.

 Robert Romanyshyn, Ph.D.,received his doctorate in clinical psychology from Duquesne University in 1970.
 Dr. Romanyshyn is a nationally and internationally recognized scholar in depth psychology.
 Dr. Romanyshyn has published six books, the most recent being The Wounded Researcher (2007).
 He has contributed 25 chapters in edited volumes of books and written 32 journal articles related to the study of depth psychology.
 He has presented over 150 papers at international and national conferences and professional groups, and has lectured and given workshops at universities in the U.S., Europe, Africa, Australia and New Zealand, where in February 2006 he gave the keynote address to the New Zealand Association of Psychotherapists.

 In 2002 he was the first non-analyst to be made an Affiliate Member of the Inter-Regional Society of Jungian Analysts for his scholarly contributions to Jungian psychology.
 He is also a member of the International Association for Jungian Studies and serves on the journal's editorial board, and is a Fellow at the Dallas Institute for Humanities and Culture.
 His research interests include the cultural-historical and philosophical assumptions in psychological praxis, research and theory.

 Affiliated Core Faculty